-Born in Kamarata Valley, Venezuela; Arturo is the proud father of three and still lives in Kamarata, Canaima National Park.
+Born in Kamarata Valley, Venezuela; Arturo is the proud father of four and still lives in Kamarata, Canaima National Park.
 He is a regular leader of Angel-Eco’s trips to Kamarata Valley, Auyántepui and Angel Falls.
 He speaks English well and has a great sense of humour and of course his knowledge of the Pemón, their culture and surroundings complements every trip.
-He is also a regular leader of the “team” that climbs to the top of Auyántepui with groups.

 Clemente is an active member of the Pemón community in Kamarata Valley, Canaima.
 He is married, has four children, and lives with his family in Kamarata close to the Pemón Lodges of Kavak and Uruyén.
 He was born in Guayana and came to Canaima early in his childhood.

 He has worked in tourism for many years and believes that is the future for him and his family.
 Without tourism he says, “Men in the community often resort to working the mines and even panning illegally for gold in the local rivers, to earn a small amount of money to clothe and feed their families.”
 When he is not working with tourists he hunts to feed his family but has to travel longer distances each time he leaves to locate game.
 He would like for his son to grow up as a tour guide or own his very own tour operation and for his daughters to grow up and study to be nurses or teachers.

 He tells us that he prefers to speak English than Spanish but is naturally proficient in both and of course his native tongue – Pemón.

 Clemente loves to entertain tourists with his mythical stories of Canaima as well as share his beautiful surroundings with visitors.
 One visitor left him a guitar, one some Beatles music scores and almost overnight he has learned how to play for his visitors.
 He is very interested in the local flora and fauna and hopes that he can help visitors to identify many of the local species that exist in his surrounds.